 The cost of electric motorcycles surpasses that of traditional motorcycles.
-We’re talking of high quality electric bike with excellent features and that can last for long.
-You can find expensive brands in the market that cost up to $30,000, The Harleys’s electric motorcycle cost this amount and it’s definitely worth it when you look at the incredible features it has.
+We’re talking of high-quality electric bikes with excellent features and that can last for a long.
+You can find expensive brands in the market that cost up to $30,000, The Harleys’ electric motorcycle cost this amount and it’s definitely worth it when you look at the incredible features it has.
 But that doesn’t mean you have to spend 30K before owning an electric motorcycle.
-You can find some of the cheapest brands start from $8000 and upward.
+You can find some of the cheapest brands start at $8000 and upward.
 The Zero FX is one of such affordable ones you can find around this price range.

 These are some of the few things you need to understand before buying an electric motorcycle.

-Let’s now look into electric scooter and see some of their capabilities.
+Let’s now look into the electric scooters and see some of their capabilities.

 Electric scooters aren’t powered up to cover miles range like that of electric motorcycles.
-The maximum range you can cover with e-scooter is 50km-80km.
-Average speed for most scooters doesn’t exceed 40km.
+The maximum range you can cover with an e-scooter is 50km-80km.
+The average speed for most scooters doesn’t exceed 40km.

 A typical budget electric scooter will cost between $300-$600.
-There are cheaper options in the market though, but mostly are designed for kids, they can’t handle the weight of an adult.
+There are cheaper options in the market though, but most are designed for kids, they can’t handle the weight of an adult.
 You can find them for as low as $100.
 The lower the price, the lower the range they can cover.
-Remember also there are off road electric scooters.
+Remember also there are off-road electric scooters.
 These ones also are cheap and are designed for children, they shouldn’t cost more than $200.

-The expensive ones come with bigger batteries that can cover long distance on a single charge.
+The expensive ones come with bigger batteries that can cover long distances on a single charge.
 They come with strong motors depending on the load they’re designed to handle.
-Also equipped with excellent breaking systems.
+Also equipped with excellent braking systems.
 Overall, e-scooters are comfortable to ride and they’re easier to store because a typical electric scooter will weigh about 40lbs, they can be folded easily.